andreburgaud/robotspy/README.md

 # Robots Exclusion Standard Parser for Python

 The `robots` Python module implements a parser for robots.txt file.
 The recommended class to use is `robots.RobotsParser`.

-Besides, a thin facade `robots.RobotFileParser` also exists to be used as a substitute for [`urllib.robotparser.RobotFileParser`](https://docs.python.org/3/library/urllib.robotparser.html), available in the Python standard library.
-The facade `robots.RobotFileParser` exposes an API that is mostly compatible with `urllib.robotparser.RobotFileParser`.
+A thin facade `robots.RobotFileParser` also exists to be used as a substitute for [`urllib.robotparser.RobotFileParser`](https://docs.python.org/3/library/urllib.robotparser.html), available in the Python standard library.
+The class `robots.RobotFileParser` exposes an API that is mostly compatible with `urllib.robotparser.RobotFileParser`.

 The main reasons for this rewrite are the following: